 The Career Services Office also assists students who are interested in working part-time on campus.
 Qualified students may apply for Federal Work-Study (FWS).
 In order to be considered, students must have a GPA or 2.5 or higher and must have unmet financial need under the Cost of Attendance projections.
 Students may work a maximum of 20 hours per week.
-It has been reported that during 2022/2023 on campus FWS will be at the rate of \$17 per hour.
+It has been reported that during academic year 2023/2024 on campus FWS will be compensated at the pay rate of \$15 per hour.
+This pay rate may be subject to change based on NYS minimum wage - in case of modification to the pay rate, a catalog addendum will be issued.
 There are a limited number of work-study positions available on campus.
 Interested students should consult the Career Services staff for vacancies.
 Work-Study is an excellent way to gain knowledge and experience in office work while completing classroom work.